NGS will change the world; giving us precision medicine, early cancer diagnosis and a better understanding of where we come from.

 The year is 1997.
-Patrons on that day included faculty members Shankar Balasubramanian, David Klenerman – both now knights of the queen - and two other postdocs, one of which was my good friend, Mark Osborne.
+Patrons on that day included faculty members Shankar Balasubramanian, David Klenerman – both now knights of the queen - and two other postdocs, one of which was my contact for this article, Mark Osborne.

 It was here, that the first concept of Illumina’s NGS was discussed.
 Unlike a lot of pub-fuelled plans, this one didn’t go away in the morning, it blossomed into something ready to change the world.